 Black Friday.
 The sales that cause all of the bargain hunters to come out in their masses in an attempt to get the best value for their hard-earned money.
-Traditionally, Black Friday is the day that falls after Thanksgiving in America, commencing the Christmas holiday shopping season.
+Traditionally, it is the day that falls after Thanksgiving in America, commencing the Christmas holiday shopping season.

 Why is Black Friday good for online retailers and eCommerce websites?